DICOM vs PACS: Benefits and Differences in Medical Imaging

 Step 1: Image Capture

-To capture diagnostic images, DICOM and PACS collaborate with imaging devices like CT scanners, MRIs, and X-rays.
-Each produces a unique data type, such as MRIs creating cross-sectional scans and X-rays providing digital images.
+To capture diagnostic images, DICOM and PACS work with imaging devices such as CT scanners, MRIs, and X-ray systems.
+Each produces a unique data type: MRIs create cross-sectional scans, and X-rays provide digital images.

 These images come in high-resolution formats, ensuring their diagnostic value.